bedops/bedops/docs/content/installation.rst

 Via source code
 ===============

-At this time, compilation of BEDOPS requires GCC (both ``gcc`` and ``g++``) 4.8 or greater, which includes support for `C++11 <http://en.wikipedia.org/wiki/C%2B%2B11>`_ features required by core BEDOPS tools.
-Other tools may be required, some which are platform-specific, as described in the installation documentation that follows.
+At this time, compilation of BEDOPS requires GCC 4.8.x (both ``gcc`` and ``g++`` and related components) or greater, which includes support for `C++11 <http://en.wikipedia.org/wiki/C%2B%2B11>`_ features required by core BEDOPS tools.
+Other tools may be required (some which are platform-specific) as described in the installation documentation that follows.

 .. _installation_via_source_code_on_linux